These are some of the best Japanese movies about Japan to watch to help understand the country before visiting or just for general viewing.

 So those are some of the best movies about Japan to watch spanning a lot of genres plus a few extras.

-Enjoy whichever ones you may choose to see!
+Enjoy whichever movies about Japan you choose to see!

 Planning to visit Japan?
 Get a Japan Rail Pass (get one with that link) to save money on the fast Shinkansen trains.